 Read the trajectory

 Use GSD to open the trajectory generated by the previous section of this tutorial.

 You can index into the frames of the trajectory like a list.
 See how many frames exist in the trajectory:

 A system is ergodic when it can explore all possible states by making small moves from one to another.
-In HPMC simulations, low packing fraction simulations are ergodic while very high packing fraction ones are not.
-At high packing fractions, there isn’t enough free space for the particles to rearrange so they get stuck in local configurations.
+In HPMC simulations, low volume fraction simulations are ergodic while very high volume fraction ones are not.
+At high volume fractions, there isn’t enough free space for the particles to rearrange so they get stuck in local configurations.

 Visualize the motion of just a few particles to see if they appear stuck or if they are freely moving about the box:

 Good!
 Over the first part of the simulation (while the system is still fluid), individual particles are able to move a significant distance and explore many different orientations.
 This indicates that our system is ergodic.

 How can you tell if you have run long enough to equilibrate the system?
 The hard octahedra system forms the bcc structure by nucleation and growth.
 Nucleation is a rare event, so you need to keep running the simulation until it occurs.
 If you ran this simulation many times with different random seeds, each would take a different number of steps to nucleate.
 You need to examine the simulation trajectory in detail to determine if you have run it long enough.

 Can you see the system ordering?
 The orientations of the octahedra appear to quickly snap to face the same direction and the particle positions line up on evenly spaced planes.
 You can use freud’s SolidLiquid analysis method to quantitatively identify which particles are in the solid structure.